arangodb/docs/3.12/aql/operations-search.md

 ---
 layout: default
-description: The SEARCH keyword starts the language construct to filter Views.
+description: >-
+  The `SEARCH` operation lets you filter Views, accelerated by the underlying indexes
 title: The SEARCH operation in AQL
 ---
-SEARCH
+`SEARCH` operation in AQL
 ======

+{{ page.description }}
+{:class="lead"}

-The `SEARCH` keyword starts the language construct to filter Views, accelerated by the underlying indexes.
-It guarantees to use these indexes for an efficient execution plan.
+The `SEARCH` operation guarantees to use View indexes for an efficient execution plan.
 If you use the `FILTER` keyword for Views, no indexes are utilized and the filtering is performed as a post-processing step.